 - None: the SensorNode will not bias the input.

 - Pull down: with nothing connected, the input will read low.
 This is useful with an external interface that goes "off to "on" (low to high voltage).

 - Alarm on High: send an update if the input changes to a high state.
 The update is sent if there is LoRaWAN duty cycle available (region dependent) and the Maximum Alarm Rate has not been exceeded.

 - Alarm on Low: send an update if the input changes to a low state.
 The update is sent if there is LoRaWAN duty cycle available (region dependent) and the Maximum Alarm Rate has not been exceeded.

 - Count Edge: when counting changes, should the counter be incremented on the change to low or the change to high.
 Low means count on change from High to Low.
 High means count on change from Low to High.

 - Debounce Time: the state of the input is updated when it has stopped bouncing (changing state) for this amount of time. ie. 1000 ms means it must stay in the new position for 1 sec before updating the state on the device.

 Yes.
 Use the Alarm on High/Low parameters.
 Choose a Maximum alarm rate that suits your expected change rate, and battery life (lots of changes could lead to lots of transmits, and reduced battery life).

-Then this update will not be sent.
-The state will reflect on the device, so it will be sent on the next schedule (if configured) or on the next alarm change.
+By default, the update will not be sent.
+The digital input state will still be recorded on the device, so it will be sent on the next schedule (if configured).
+However, if the Queue Alarms option is enabled:

 How should I use schedules with the inputs?

 You have 2 options: